UsamaSarwar/isar_db/docs/docs/limitations.md

 ## Web Limitations

-Because Isar Web relies on IndexedDB, there are more limitations, but they are barely noticeable while using Isar.
+Because Isar DB Web relies on IndexedDB and WASM, there are some limitations compared to native platforms.

 - Synchronous methods are unsupported
-- Currently, `Isar.splitWords()` and `.matches()` filters are not yet implemented
 - Schema changes are not as tightly checked as in the VM so be careful to comply with the rules
 - All number types are stored as double (the only js number type) so `@Size32` has no effect
 - Indexes are represented differently so hash indexes don't use less space (they still work the same)
 - `col.delete()` and `col.deleteAll()` work correctly but the return value is not correct
 - `col.clear()` do not reset the auto-increment value
 - `NaN` is not supported as a value

+**Note**: Isar DB is an enhanced fork with improved web support including OPFS and IndexedDB persistence.